JJ/raku-test-script/README.md

 ## License

-This module will be licensed under the Artistic 2.0 License (the same as Raku itself).
+This module is licensed under the Artistic 2.0 License (the same as Raku itself).